zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	\right\rbrace.
 $$

 Note that we are using the asymptotic expression of a spherical wave (Eqn.
 16.10).
-It is based on the fact that a small patch of the surface of a spherical wavefront at a great distance from the origin appears effectively flat.
-We can also use this idea in reverse, by reinterpreting a plane wave as a very large \\((k r \to \infin)\\) spherical wave that is either seen as diverging from the inside, or converging when observed from the outside:
+It is based on the fact that a small surface patch of a very large spherical wavefront appears effectively flat.
+We can also use this idea in reverse, by reinterpreting a plane wave as a very large spherical wave \\((k r \to \infin)\\) that is either seen as diverging from the inside, or converging when observed from the outside:

 $$ \tag{16.30}
 \begin{aligned}